1jour1vin

 About the estate:

-After passing Cos d’Estournel, and facing Lafon-Rochet, the two towers of Lilian-Ladouys rise from a sea of vines.
+After passing Cos d’Estournel, and directly across from Lafon-Rochet, the two towers of Lilian-Ladouys rise from a sea of vineyards.
 This 47-hectare estate was purchased by Jacky Lorenzetti in September 2008.
 As at Pédesclaux, Vincent Bache-Gabrielsen oversees the winemaking.
-Dense and colorful, the wines are instantly appealing.
-The archetype of a super Bordeaux.
+Dense and colorful, the wines are instantly captivating.
+The archetype of a “super Bordeaux.”

 Decanter